Best breakdown car cover for students

-Although paying monthly can be convenient if you don't have the cash to shell out in a oner, it's worth noting that if you choose to pay in instalments, you're likely to shell out a lot more overall.
+Although paying monthly can be convenient if you don't have the cash to pay it all up front, it's worth noting that paying in instalments is likely to work out more expensive overall.

 Never choose automatic renewal

-Rates will probably have changed since the last time you researched them, so check that your policy is still competitively priced.
+Rates will have probably changed since the last time you researched them, so there's a good chance that your policy is no longer competitively priced.

-If you reckon you can get a better deal elsewhere, don't be scared to go elsewhere (and remember that companies like Green Flag will offer you 50% what you're quoted to renew from AA or RAC, so even if one of these companies is offering a good deal, you can get it cheaper still!
+If you reckon you can get a better deal elsewhere, don't be afraid!
+And remember that companies like Green Flag will offer you 50% off whatever you're quoted to renew from the AA or RAC, so even if one of these companies is offering a good deal, you can get it cheaper still!

 Don't be afraid to haggle

-Breakdown insurance companies have been proven to be the most lenient when it comes to haggling, so now's your chance to strut your stuff – and here's a guide to help you master the art.
+Breakdown insurance companies are known to be among the most lenient when it comes to haggling, so now's your chance to strut your stuff – and here's a guide to help you master the art.

 Use cashback sites